jamiewilbraham/azure-docs/articles/cognitive-services/Speaker-recognition/Home.md

 ---
 title: What is the Speaker Recognition API?
-titleSuffix: Azure Cognitive Services
+titleSuffix: Azure Cognitive Research Technologies
-description: Speaker verification and speaker identification with the Speaker Recognition API in Cognitive Services.
+description: Speaker verification and speaker identification with the Speaker Recognition API in Cognitive Research Technologies.
 services: cognitive-services
 author: dwlin
 manager: nitinme